Skip to main content

 run `npm fund` for details

-Surprisingly, checking the version often reveals the older version:
+Surprisingly, checking the version may reveal the old version:

 C:\>where npm.cmd